AlexGeControl/Artificial-Intelligence-03-Adversarial-Search-02-Isolation/README.md

 ### Performance Analysis

-The tournament is runned three times and the results are as follows:
+The performance analysis carried out three times and the results are as follows:

+**Tournament 1**
 ```shell
                         *************************
                              Playing Matches